bode-locke/repository-design-pattern-laravel/README.md

 # Repository Pattern for Laravel and PHP 7

-You can see all the methods int the RepositoryInterface.php If you want to change or add methods, must be sure you implement it in this file.
+You can see all the methods int the RepositoryInterface.php file.
+If you want to change or add methods, must be sure you implement it in this file.

 All the method are typed, if you're using a version earlier than php 7 you can just remove the type on the methods.